tessaleejohnson/ITEMS-Longitudinal/docs/index.md

 ## 9 "14.00"   "  NA" "0.59" "0.44" "0.00" "0.55" "   NA" " 0.47" 0.84  "1.00"
 ```

-### Bivariate Table
+### Bivariate Table {#bivariate-table}

-With a few small tweaks to the raw correlation matrix produced above, we can now use the `gt` package as [before][Univariate Table] to produce a display-quality correlation table.
+With a few small tweaks to the raw correlation matrix produced above, we can now use the `gt` package as [before](#univariate-table) to produce a display-quality correlation table.
 Note that the "---" symbol blocks off the upper triangle of the correlation matrix to reduce visual redundancy, and "NA" symbols within the lower triangle indicate correlations that could not be calculated due to missing data (for example, the correlation for anti-social behavior at age 6 and age 14 is missing because no children were measured at both age 6 and 14).

+#### Code {#bivariate-code}

 ```r